• Skip to primary navigation

 You can make this recipe the day before.
 I do not recommend freezing it, as it will affect the texture.

 That's it, my friends.
-I hope you enjoy the recipe!
+I hope you enjoy this Mexican street corn salad recipe!
 Let me know how the party goes.
 Enjoy!

 Try These Other Great Side Dish Recipes